 Volunteer

-Other volunteer opportunities with Touching Base
+Volunteer opportunities with Touching Base

 All volunteers need to hold individual membership of Touching Base.

 If you would like to become a part of the Touching Base team, we are excited to hear from you.
-Please send your resume and a cover letter to [email protected].
+Please send your resume and a cover letter to operations@touchingbase.org.
 Don’t forget to tell us a little bit about yourself and why you would like to volunteer for Touching Base.

 What you get from us